-Everything You Need to Know About Oktoberfest Beers (And Which Ones to Drink)
+Everything You Need to Know About Oktoberfest and the Best Beers for Celebrating

 Everyone knows that Oktoberfest is a stein-swinging, sausage-scarfing party of epic proportions.
 But what does "Oktoberfest" mean when you see it on a beer label?
 Well, a lot of times, it means you're about to get disappointed: the domestic market tragically is flooded with a ton of beers that may say “Oktoberfest” on the label but are really just overly sweet amber lagers that would make a Münchner weep.
 There are a lot of fugazis out there.
 But we've got your back.